Dr. Caroline Kanaskie

 crk1025@wildcats.unh.edu

-Caroline completed her MSc in the Garnas lab in July 2019, and she earned her BS in Environmental Science from Dickinson College in 2017.
+Caroline also completed her MSc in the Garnas lab in July 2019, and she earned her BS in Environmental Science from Dickinson College in 2017.
 Her masters research focused on quantifying reproductive success of the southern pine beetle (SPB) as well as richness and abundance of SPB predators, competitors, and fungal associates as SPB moves north of its historic range.